UK Maritime Security Frequently Asked Questions

 The UK Government has been involved from the outset, working closely with other Contracting Governments, in particular with the US and EU Member States.
 UK shipping and ports industry representatives have also been involved and attended the IMO meetings throughout 2002 as part of the UK Delegation.

-Who is responsible for implementing the ISPS Code in the UK ?
+5. Who is responsible for implementing the ISPS Code in the UK?

-Transport Security Division (TRANSEC), part of the Department for Transport (DfT), has overall responsibility for implementing the IMO requirements and will deal primarily with port security.
-The Maritime and Coastguard Agency (MCA) will deal with ship security, although responsibility for cruise ship security will remain with TRANSEC.
+The Department for Transport (DfT), has overall responsibility for implementing the IMO requirements and will deal primarily with port security.
+The Maritime and Coastguard Agency (MCA) will deal with ship security, although responsibility for cruise ship security will remain with the DfT.

 The Regulations and ISPS Code apply to the following types of ships engaged on international voyages: